Analysis: Supply Chain Finance Holds Steady Amid Rising Interest Rates

 THE IMPACT OF RISING INTEREST RATES

 For businesses, SCF minimizes the impact of heightened interest rates.
 Trends show that while other financing methods are becoming more expensive, SCF is a mechanism that will hold relatively steady.
-In fact, access to cash leveraged by SCF appears to be increasing.
+In fact, access to cash leveraged by supplier finance programs appears to be increasing.

 The eBook presents the case study of Electrical Components International (ECI), which, during the credit crisis of 2009, was a major supplier to Whirlpool.
 ECI couldn’t find funding anywhere else at the time and relied solely on SCF to keep its business from going bankrupt.
 As credit dries up, PrimeRevenue is observing an increase in businesses successfully leveraging supply chain finance.